megwilson8/Traffic-Light-Negotiation-/README.md

 In summary, the project successfully identifies the load shedding traffic light state and detects the intersection's stop line.
 When encountering load shedding conditions, the vehicle stops at the intersection and treats it as a stop street, proceeding cautiously.
 Additionally, the scenario can be switched to normal conditions, allowing the vehicle to dynamically decide whether to stop or continue over the intersection based on the detected traffic light states, replicating real-world driving behavior.

+# Download all files in this GitHub repository.

 How to run: